Caddyfile Support

 The HTTP Caddyfile has a hard-coded ordering for the standard directives.
 This ensures that users do not need to know the implementation details of the most common functions of their web server, and makes it easier for them to write correct configurations.
 A single, hard-coded list also prevents nondeterminism given the extensible nature of the Caddyfile.

-Please document for your users where in the list is the right place for your directive to be ordered so that they can use it properly.
+If you choose one of the latter two options, please document a recommendation for your users for where in the list is the right place for your directive to be ordered, so that they can use it properly.

 Classes